-With the help of networking, collaborative conferences, research and publication projects and thematic educational events, this network hopes to deepen the cooperation between researchers interested in understanding practices of resistance, and its connections to power and social change.
+With the help of collaborative workshops and conferences, joint research and publication projects and thematic educational events, the RSN aspires to deepen collaboration between researchers interested in the study of resistance.

 To join the mailing list, please write to rsn [at] lists.chalmers.se